YasmineHabchi/IEEE-TSYP-10th-edition-CIS-Challenge-/README.md

 ## Intrusion Detection Model for IEEE TSYP CIS Challenge

-This notebook was developed for the **10th IEEE Tunisian Students and Young Professionals (TSYP) Congress**, organized by the IEEE Computational Intelligence Society - Tunisia Section in December 2022.
+This notebook was developed for the **10th IEEE Tunisian Students and Young Professionals (TSYP) Congress**, organized by the IEEE Computational Intelligence Society (CIS) - Tunisia Section in December 2022.

 ### Task